AdhamAlQatawy/AdhamAlQatawy/README.md

 - 🏢 I'm working as a Data Analyst @ Maxab
 - 👨‍💻 Teaching what I know about data.
-- ⚡ Currently, I'm learning about Analytics Engineering Field.
+- ⚡ Currently, I'm learning about Data Engineering Field.
 - 💬 Ask me about my experience with SQL, Python, or anything related to Data Analysis.
 - 👨‍💻 Check out my portfolio at https://adhamalqatawy.github.io/Portfolio/